Carlos Finlay: Legacy

 In 1928, President Gerardo Machado established the National Order of Merit Carlos J. Finlay, rewarding contributions to healthcare and medicine.
 It is the highest scientific decoration awarded by the Cuban Council of State.
 The order was discontinued between 1959 and 1981.

+In recognition of his work on Yellow Fever, The American Society of Tropical Medicine & Hygiene posthumously awarded him the Walter Reed Medal in 1942.

 On Cuba Street in downtown Old Havana, the Revolutionary Government in 1962 founded a medical history museum in honor of Carlos J. Finlay.
 On the wall of the Finlay Medical History Museum in Havana, the inscription states, "History Museum of the Medical Sciences ' Carlos J. Finlay', created by the Revolutionary Government in eternal homage to the men who contributed to the advance of the sciences in Cuba.
 National Commission of the Academy of Sciences of the Republic of Cuba.
 Havana, 13 June 1962."

 In the municipality of Marianao, now within the city of Havana, there is a monument in the shape of a syringe, honoring Finlay and usually referred to as El Obelisco (The Obelisk).
 Finlay was also commemorated on a 1981 Cuban stamp.
 A statue commemorating Finlay is located on the bayfront in Panama City, near the canal he helped make possible.

 The UNESCO Carlos J. Finlay Prize for Microbiology is named in his honor.